yvkrishna/AI-webapp/README.md

 ---

 The folder `Templates `contains all the front end related documents...
 For this I have added `index.html` page which contains all the frontend part and the logic for the backend should be decided .
 Also The backend consists of various trained models which are then deployed and used  in practice

 ---Happy coding---

+If you would like to contribute to this project then try to solve the issues If you are new to open source conteibutions then try to solve good first issues labels